 He was awarded the OBE for services to Local Government in the Queen’s Honours List 2012.

-He presented a number of flagship shows and was Chief Political Correspondent at Westminster before taking two foreign postings to Rome and New York.
-He left the BBC to handle communications for Boris Johnson and helped mastermind his re-election as Mayor of London in May 2012.
-He is currently Director of Communications at News UK.
+He presented a number of flagship shows and was Chief Political Correspondent at Westminster before taking two foreign postings to Rome and New York .
+He left the BBC as Director of Communications for Boris Johnson, Mayor of London , and in May 2012 he was appointed Director of Communications News UK.
+He is currently the Managing Director of External Relations at Liberty global.

 Sian is Chief Executive of Menter Iaith Caerdydd , and a member of several Boards and partnership groups within local authorities and the Welsh Government.